-In January 2017, we entered into the ATM facility with Cowen, under which we may offer and sell, from time to time, in our sole discretion, shares of common stock having aggregate proceeds of up to \$25.0 million through Cowen as our sales agent.
-As of August 2, 2017, we have sold 14,300 shares of our common stock under the ATM facility for gross proceeds of \$163,000.
+In January 2017, we entered into an at the market issuance sales agreement with Cowen and Company, LLC, or Cowen, under which we may offer and sell, from time to time, in our sole discretion, shares of common stock having aggregate proceeds of up to \$25.0 million through Cowen as our sales agent, or ATM facility.
+As of November 3, 2017, we have sold 14,300 shares of our common stock under the ATM facility for gross proceeds of \$0.2 million.